Mevagissey Village: Is It Worth Visiting?

 What is there to do in Mevagissey?

-The main draw is the harbour and the village itself.
-Most people come for the harbour wander, food, shops, museum and seasonal boat trips rather than a long list of major attractions.
+Most people come for the harbour, food, shops, museum, aquarium in season and seasonal boat trips rather than a long list of major attractions.

 Is Mevagissey better in summer or winter?

-Late spring and early autumn are the best balance.
-Summer is lively but can be crowded, while winter is quieter and more local but with fewer places open.
+Late spring and early autumn are usually the best balance.
+Summer is lively but crowded, while winter is quieter and more local but with fewer places open.

 Does Mevagissey have festivals or Christmas events?